|

 pounding Master Dínendal with her little fists.
 And, as

-he watched, the healer, taken by surpriseand far too gentle
+he watched, the healer, taken by surprise, and far too gentle

-from her bed, pulled off her long white shift, and walkednakedout
+her bed, pulled off her long white shift, and walkednakedout

 into the forest.

 What do I do now?
 Nolofinwë wondered.
-The lady is clearly
+The lady

 He looked around.
-The healer was still lying on the ground and
+The healer was still lying on the ground, and

 there was no one else in sight that he could call to for help.

-And Fëanáro had started to move.
+Fëanáro had started to move.

 Nolofinwë grasped the hilt of his sword, ready to run forward